kowshik76/OIBSIP/README.md

 # OIBSIP
-This is my repository containing my tasks done during my internship
+This is my repository containing my tasks from level-2 done during my internship by Oasis infobyte